 Effective management of human resources is essential for creating successful organizational results.
 As a part of doing business, nonprofit organizations must be aware of and adhere to all legal employment requirements, exercise fair and equitable HR practices that attract and retain qualified individuals, and provide a safe work environment.
 The Squeaky Clean HR Series will help nonprofit leaders and HR staff to provide a safe, welcoming, and productive work environment while protecting their employees and their organization from harmful and illegal practices.

-The Squeaky Clean HR Series content is sponsored by Centris Federal Credit Union and is presented by the Human Resource Association of the Midlands and the Nonprofit Association of the Midlands.
+The Squeaky Clean HR Series is presented by the Human Resource Association of the Midlands and the Nonprofit Association of the Midlands.

 About our speakers:

-Ralph Kellogg serves as the Vice President of Human Resources and Corporate Training at Centris Federal Credit Union.
-Mr. Kellogg has over twenty years of experience in banking, customer service, sales, and non-profit arenas.
+Ralph Kellogg has over twenty years of experience in banking, customer service, sales, and non-profit arenas.
 Mr. Kellogg has an extensive background in strategic planning, training, corporate communications, and human resources, to include the areas of employee relations and labor union management.

 Mr. Kellogg received a B.S. in Business Administration from Creighton University in 1992.
 He obtained an MBA from Bellevue University in 2002, and an M.S. in Negotiation and Dispute Resolution from Creighton University in 2009.
 In 2012 Mr. Kellogg received a B.S. in Human Resources Management from Bellevue University earning cum-lade designation.
 Mr. Kellogg holds the Senior Professional in Human Resources (SPHR) designation from the Human Resources Certification Institute (HRCI), as well as the Senior Certified Professional (SCP) in Human Resources from the Society of Human Resources Management (SHRM).
 Kellogg also has the Professional in Project Management (PMP) credential from the Project Management Institute.
 Mr. Kellogg has also earned professional certifications from Cornell University in the areas of Employee Relations and Strategic Human Resources Management.

-Kellogg is active with the Human Resources Association of the Midlands (HRAM), and teaches strategic management to PHR and SPHR candidates.
-Mr. Kellogg serves on the BOD of the Nonprofit Association of the Midlands (NAM), Heartland Family Services, Inclusive Communities, and Youth Emergency Services.
+Kellogg is active with the Human Resource Association of the Midlands (HRAM), and teaches strategic management to PHR and SPHR candidates.
+Mr. Kellogg serves on the BOD of the Nonprofit Association of the Midlands (NAM), and Inclusive Communities,.